anuvarshiniganesh/demo/README.md

 My mother's name is G.Kasthuri and she is a home maker and she has cmpleted 8th std. my brother's name is G.Nitheesh and he is studying in 10th std.
 I am the first graduate in my family.
+My role model is actor Surya because he is providing education for many poor kids in free of cost and according to me providing education to people is the first duty of every citizen.